Roger Casement Fellowship in Human Rights 2022/2023 for Nigerians to Study in Ireland (Fully-funded)

 - be able to demonstrate skills in academic English by achieving an appropriate score on a recognised test (e.g. IELTS 6.5).

-Read the Applicants Guidance Note carefully before completing your application.
+Read the Applicants Guidance Note carefully before completing as eligibility criteria may differ from country to country.

 The application process consists of three stages: